JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7916 days**.

-And here is a just a random fact -  **The word "checkmate" in chess comes from the Persian phrase "Shah-Mat," which means the king is dead**.
+And here is a just a random fact -  **The fat from sheep, which is called tallow can be used to make soap and candles**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)